-Dayton, Ohio, Habitat for Humanity, Inc. ("Habitat") (a not-for-profit corporation) was incorporated on March 31, 1983.
-Habitat is an affiliate of Habitat for Humanity International, Inc. ("Habitat International"), a nondenominational Christian non-profit organization whose purpose is to create decent, affordable housing for those in need, and to make decent shelter a matter of conscience with people everywhere.
+Habitat for Humanity of Greater Dayton, Inc. (formerly known as Dayton, Ohio, Habitat for Humanity, Inc.) ("Habitat") is an affiliate of Habitat for Humanity International, Inc. ("Habitat International"), a nondenominational Christian non-profit organization whose purpose is to create decent, affordable housing for those in need, and to make decent shelter a matter of conscience with people everywhere.
 Although Habitat International assists with information resources, training, publications, prayer support, and in other ways, Habitat is primarily and directly responsible for its own operations.
 Habitat is supported primarily through donor contributions and grants.